Table of Contents

 MS PE: Pak Purno and Pak Parno

-Our middle school PE and Swimming classes remain online.
+Our middle school Physical Education and Swimming classes remain online.
 While learning at home is not easy we are pleased that our students are remaining active and healthy.

 We appreciate our students’ enthusiasm for participating in their sports.
-PE and swimming look much different than they do in our beautiful sports facilities at SIS, but our students are showing a sincere effort to improve their skills online, and we are proud of their efforts.
+Physical Education and swimming look much different than they do in our beautiful sports facilities at SIS, but our students are showing a sincere effort to improve their skills online, and we are proud of their efforts.

 We hope that we are back at SIS soon.
 Health is our top priority.
 Thanks for remaining involved in sports to build your immunity during the pandemic.
 Keep sending us your photos and videos which show the fabulous job you are doing of staying fit!